HanboLuo/IS-455_Fin_Proj/README.md

-# SpeedExpress: Courier Tracking and Management System
+# SpeedExpress: Parcel Tracking and Management System

 SpeedExpress is a full-stack logistics system designed to support the core operations of a courier company, including package tracking, customer order management, courier dispatch, delivery records, and customer feedback.